austin-putz/Linux/README.md

 blupf90.sh is a bash script that is designed to make your life easy when working with the blupf90 family of programs.
 It was developed in Ubuntu 14.04.
-Please let me know if there are conflicts with other OS's (especially linux as I assume most are done on Linux servers).
+Please let me know if there are conflicts with other OS's (especially Linux as I assume most are done on Linux servers, but Mac is common as well and runs bash).
 Sorry Windows people out there.
 If you can write a comparable batch file that does the same thing I would love to see it.